ryanatkn/gro/src/lib/docs/config.md

 ## `plugins`

-The `plugins` property is a function that returns any number of `Plugin` instances.
+The `plugins` property is a function that returns an array of `Plugin` instances.
 Read more about plugins and the `Plugin` in [plugin.md](plugin.md), [dev.md](dev.md#plugin), and [build.md](build.md#plugin).